 C. Projections, key assumptions, and ending results shall be documented, per Valuation Manual VM-30 and Actuarial Guideline 53 requirements.
 Certain elements shall be placed in a template format [to be developed].

 D. Projection on interest rate scenarios, such as the New York 7, that allow for easy to review impact of reinvestment and disintermediation risks should be performed and explanations of how key risks are analyzed should be documented.
+If the ceding company projects New York 7 scenarios for its VM-30 filing, it is highly encouraged that the company project and present the results of these scenarios for the filing associated with this guideline.

 E. Explanation of margins on assumptions, including consideration of volatility in underlying factors, should be provided, along with results of appropriate sensitivity tests.